Close Banner

 The Epic Pass is a ski pass that can be used to gain entry to multiple Vail Ski resorts across North America, Europe, Japan, Australia and Europe.
 It is on sale from March until early December or late November.
 Sales end once the season is underway, so you'll want to plan ahead.
 We sell a variety of Epic Passes, offering passes for the entire season or for a limited number of days.
 Some have blackout dates over holidays and others can be used any day of the season.

 The best time to buy an Epic Pass is in spring when Epic Passes first become available and are the cheapest in price.
-In addition to entry, the pass includes extra benefits when purchased in spring, such as the 10 bonus Buddy Tickets you receive (with eligible passes).
-You'll want to purchase your pass by around mid-April 2023 to take advantage of the entire 2023-2024 season and maximize the pass' benefits.
-(Last year, the last day to purchase Buddy Passes was April 21, 2022, but it could fall on an earlier date this year, so don't wait.)
+In addition to entry, the pass included extra benefits when purchased in spring, such as bonus Buddy Tickets you receive (with eligible passes).

-Prices start to creep up in late spring.
-The last chance for a low pass price is likely in early September.
-The largest price jump hoppens in mid-October and the pass usually sells out by early December.
-At that point, you will be out of luck until sales reopen for the following season.
+Prices start to creep up in late spring, September and October.
+The largest price jump usually hoppens in mid-October and the pass usually sells out by early December.
+(For reference, fall price increases took place Sept.
+4 and Oct.
+11, 2023.)
+Once sales end, you will be out of luck until sales reopen for the following season.
 Whether it's your first pass or a renewal, you'll want to purchase early each year to lock in the best rates for next season!

 Reservations and Updates

-Vail Ski Resorts will not use a reservation system for the 2023-2024 season, except for Telluride Ski Resort.
+Vail Ski Resorts will not use a reservation system for the 2024-2025 season, except for Telluride Ski Resort.
 Reservations for Telluride open in August.
-Stevens Pass Ski Resort will offer night skiing beginning at 3 p.m.
-PST for the 2023-2024 season.
-Both of these resorts are still operating on a cashless system.
+Mobile Pass does not work at Telluride for direct to lift access.
+Guests need a physical pass card to ski direct to lift at Telluride.
+Stevens Pass Ski Resort offers night skiing beginning at 3 p.m.
+PST.
+The resorts are still operating on a cashless system.

 Saving on the Current Ski Season

-For the rest of the current 2022-2023 season, you can still save up to $50 per regular lift ticket for select Vail-owned resorts through Undercover Tourist when you bundle the tickets in your cart with a hotel!
-When you put tickets and a hotel stay in your cart, you'll $50 discount will automatically be applied to each lift ticket!
+For the 2023-2024 season, you can still save up to $50 per regular lift ticket for select Vail-owned resorts through Undercover Tourist when you bundle the tickets in your cart with a hotel!
+When you put tickets and a hotel stay in your cart, the $50 discount will automatically be applied to each lift ticket!
 Don't froget, we still offer discounts on ski hotels.
 If you need a rental car, put it in your cart with your Epic Pass or hotel purchase to unlock deeper discounts of up to 50 percent off the rental car!
-(Pssst ... you don't even need to use the rental car for your ski trip.
+(Psst ... you don't even need to use the rental car for your ski trip.
 You'll still save if you want to book a rental for a different trip as long as it's bundled with a hotel or ticket purchase.
 Ribbit!)

 There's a lot to hop into with this year's Epic Pass.
 We'll walk through the benefits, plus all of the details about this year's pass.

-All the Details of the Upcoming Ski Epic Pass for 2023-2024 - family Breck
+All the Details of the Upcoming Ski Epic Pass for 2023-2024 - family at Breck

 Here are the benefits that come with your Epic Pass: